Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \subsection{Ring Theoretic Properties of Pro-{\it p} Iwasawa Algebras}

 Let $p$ be a prime number.
-In this section, we will record some general properties of pro-$p$ Iwasawa algebras.
-In particular, we define a notion of ``specialization'', prove locality of pro-$p$ Iwasawa algebras, and give a precise characterization of being noetherian.
+In this section, we record some general properties of pro-$p$ Iwasawa algebras.
+In particular, we prove locality of pro-$p$ Iwasawa algebras and define a notion of ``twisting''.

-Let $R$ be a ring, $G$ a profinite abelian group and $G_0$ a finite abelian group then we have a canonical isomorphism of $R$-algebras: